Muaykillz/AI-Powered-Contract-Intelligence-System/Readme.md

     ```

 2. Open your web browser and go to `http://localhost:8501` to view the application.
-3. To test the summary functionality and see the system's effectiveness, we recommend using the file `Fuse Medical Inc Distributor Agreement Mar 21 2019 (1).pdf` as a sample contract.
+3. To test the summary functionality and see the system's effectiveness, we recommend using the file `Flotek Industries Supply Agreement Sept 29 2024.pdf` as a sample contract.

+## Upstage API Usage

+The Upstage API is used in the following sections of the project:
+- **src/services/chat.py**: The `Solar` class utilizes the Upstage API to provide chat functionality.

 ## File Structure